hsmgowtham/Data-Engineering-Analytics-and-Visualization-Projects/COVID-19 Data Engineering Project/README.md

 ## Usage
 1. Data Acquisition: Acquire COVID-19 dataset from AWS Open Data and store it in Amazon S3.

-2. Data Understanding: Utilize the Crawler to extract schema and pertinent information from the dataset.
+2. Data Understanding: Utilize the Crawler to extract schema, pertinent information from the dataset, and build Relational Data Model.

 3. Data Analysis: Conduct ad-hoc queries using Amazon Athena for insightful analysis of the data.

-4. Data Transformation: Employ Amazon Glue for transforming the data into a suitable format for downstream processing.
+4. Data Transformation: Run ETL job in python employing Amazon Glue, for transforming the data into a suitable format for downstream processing.

-5. Data Storage: Store the transformed data securely in Amazon Redshift within a VPC environment.
+5. Transformed Data Storage: Store the transformed data securely in S3.

+6. Build Tables: Build Dimensional Tables on Redshift and load data to Redshift

 6. Data Visualization: Visualize the analyzed data using visualization tools like Tableau or PowerBI for intuitive interpretation and decision-making.